Azure/azure-sdk-for-net/sdk/core/Azure.Core/README.md

 ### Consuming Long-Running Operations Using ```Operation<T>```

-Some operations take long time to complete and require polling for their status such operations are exposed as methods returning `*Operation<T>` types.
+Some operations take long time to complete and require polling for their status.
+Methods starting long-running operations return `*Operation<T>` types.

 The `WaitForCompletionAsync` method is an easy way to wait for operation completion and get the resulting value.